 Volunteer

 More than ever the Parade needs you to volunteer!
 A range of volunteer activities and time commitments are available for those who would like to be involved; prior to the parade, the day of the parade, or both.
-To volunteer to help with the parade, please complete this form.
+To volunteer to help with the parade, please sign up using the links below.

 Leading up to the parade: